hotdoc/hotdoc/documentation/design.markdown

 Two things happen then:

-*   We query the symbol database for the AST nodes associated with the symbol identifiers, and prepare a high-level representation for them (a FUNCTION\_DECL node is translated to a "FunctionSymbol" for example)
+*   We prepare a high-level representation for the
+    AST nodes associated with the symbol identifiers (a FUNCTION\_DECL node is translated to a "FunctionSymbol" for example)

-*   We query the comments database for the comment blocks associated with the symbol identifiers, parse them first with the gtk-doc comment block parser, then parse the resulting documentation chunks to pandoc's native format.
+*   We match comments with their high-level symbols, splitting them in parameter, block and return value descriptions.

     For example, this comment block: